tensorflow/tensorflow/tensorflow/docs_src/install/install_sources.md

-# Installing TensorFlow from Sources
+# Install TensorFlow from Sources

 This guide explains how to build TensorFlow sources into a TensorFlow binary and how to install that TensorFlow binary.
 Note that we provide